Freenitial/PowerShell_2.0_Patcher/README.md

 -----

-## IF YOU ARE LOOKING TO INSTALL POWERSHELL 2.0 ON XP/VISTA, CHECK THIS REPO :
+## IF YOU ARE LOOKING TO INSTALL POWERSHELL 2.0 ON XP/VISTA :
 https://github.com/Freenitial/PowerShell-2.0_.NET-4_for_Windows_XP-2003-Vista-2008

 -----